 What is The Enneagram Type 4?
 (The Individualist)

 The type four personality is known as the Individualist.

 This personality type is defined by the individual’s feeling that they are innately different from other people, which gives them a feeling that they are somehow special.

 Type fours are usually very creative people.
 Externally they present to the outside world in a very distinctive and individualistic manner.

 The type four person yearns to connect with other people but they believe that this distinctive and individual nature may prevent them from doing so as it stops most people from seeing them as they really are.

 They fear that they are flawed individuals and that their flaws will mean they are unable to achieve the basic happiness and contentment with life that most people are able to.

-As a coping mechanism to deal with this they tend to emphasise the things that are different about them and try to find a niche in the world where they can be appreciated.
+As a coping mechanism to deal with this, they tend to emphasize the things that are different about them and try to find a niche in the world where they can be appreciated.